Arisamin/MyVaronis_BigResultHandler/docs/ARCHITECTURE.md

 The component operates as a state machine with two states to enable recovery from crashes and continuation of processing from the last known state.

+**Note on Terminology:** Throughout this document, "KV Store" refers to **Azure Table Storage**, a NoSQL key-value store that organizes data using PartitionKey (TransactionID) and RowKey (composite key of SeriesType and Ordinal).
+This allows efficient querying of all entries within a transaction namespace.

+**Message Serialization:** All RabbitMQ messages (Header Queue, Payload Queue, and Notification Queue) use **Protocol Buffers (protobuf)** for serialization.
+The `.proto` schema definitions are shared across all participants in the flow, ensuring consistent message format and structure across producers and consumers.

 ## High-Level Architecture

 See the architecture diagram: [architecture.mermaid](architecture.mermaid)